daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 Let’s create our devcontainer.json file in the `.devcontainer` directory.

-I use the same `nano` to create my `.devcontainer.json` file using this command.
+I use `nano` to create my `.devcontainer.json` file using this command.

 ```bash
 nano devcontainer.json